 - On Campus

 To be considered for admission as a transfer student, applicants must have received a high school diploma or equivalent and have completed or be enrolled in a minimum of 8 semester units or 12 quarter units of transferable credit.
 Currently, the winter (January) and fall (September) academic quarters are open for transfer admission.
 Transfer students are an integral part of the SCU undergraduate student body.

-For Fall 2015, however, we are unable to offer admission to applicants interested in the following majors:
+For Winter 2016, however, we are unable to offer admission to applicants interested in the following majors:

 It is important that all applicants indicate major of interest in the admission application.

 Transfer Student Admissions Recommendations